Lundalogik/LimeBootstrap/system/docs/manual/3_Upgrade.md

 # Upgrade instructions
 These are  the changes that you will have to do to upgrade to a specific version

+### 0.7
+*	Added version checking.
+If debug is turned on the version of the installed framework is compared with the current version on GitHub.
+The user is notified and can download a new version.
+*	Added a method to the VBA method "lbsHelper".
+If upgrading, replace old version with new.

 ### 0.6
 *	Added support for insepctorId param in 10.11
 *	Added global config, removed inline config